 When: Taught at least twice a year, usually in the Autumn and Spring quarters.
-A pre-registration survey is sent via our listserv during the quarter prior to that when the course will be offered.
-It is generally offered on Fridays, 1:30-3:30pm.
+A pre-registration survey will be sent via our listserv in the quarter before the course is offered.
+You may also access through the link on this page.

-Who: Open to all graduate students and postdocs, and aimed at those who are looking to design and teach a course of their own (either as a graduate student instructor or as you are preparing to transition into a new faculty position).
-Ideally, students in this course already have some TA or Intern experience to reflect on, and it is certainly not appropriate for first-time TAs/Interns (the CCT offers a number of other programs aimed at that population).
+Who: Open to all graduate students and postdocs and aimed at those who are looking to design and teach a course of their own, either as a graduate student instructor, or as you are preparing to transition into a new faculty position.
+Ideally, students in this course already have some TA or Intern experience.
+This is not appropriate for first-time TAs/Interns.
+The CCT offers a number of other programs aimed at that population.

 Course Description and Learning Objectives